 LOCATION: HERE

 This is a site that became known in the 1970s after being used for the television commercial of the Japanese Mild Seven cigarette.
-The site is characterized by the row of Japanese larches.
+The site is characterized by a row of Japanese larches.
 Although the advertisement ran almost 40 years ago, this site still attracts a lot of people to view this particular landscape of trees.

 It is said that the most beautiful scenery on this hill is when viewed from a distance.
 The view from the entrance to the hill called ‘the hill with Japanese larches’ is more popular.
 The view from up the hill as you advance through the row of larches is also popular.